A New Peace Monument Appears in Harumi

 ■Toyomi Elementary School (upper left photo)

-■Akimasa Elementary School (top right photo)
+■Akimasa Elementary School (upper right photo)

 ■Tsukudajima Elementary School (lower left photo)